-Glad you asked.
+We’re glad you asked.
 In a nutshell, the Heart of Orléans Business Improvement Area (BIA) is a not-for-profit Board of Management, started by our business community in 2008.
-BIAs are a way for business districts to pool resources to promote and improve the area, and speak with one common voice.
-We do this through advocacy and collaboration for our members, promoting the area as a district and special events, recruiting and retaining our businesses, and improving the streetscape.
+BIAs are a way for business districts to pool resources to improve the area, and speak with one common voice.
+We do this by promoting the areas as a district, advocating on behalf of our members, and making improvements to the streetscape.

 The Heart of Orléans BIA: